LFPy/LFPy/documentation/sources/information.rst

 Download LFPy
 =============

-Downlad the latest version of LFPy from the Python Package Index: `http://pypi.python.org/pypi/LFPy <https://pypi.python.org/pypi/LFPy>`_
+Downlad the latest stable version of LFPy from the Python Package Index: `http://pypi.python.org/pypi/LFPy <https://pypi.python.org/pypi/LFPy>`_

 Or, download the development version of LFPy using `git <https://git-scm.com>`_ from `GitHub.com <https://github.com/LFPy/LFPy>`_ into a local folder:
 ::